tkerby/flipperzero-firmware-wPlugins/401DigiLabApp/DESCRIPTION.md

-Companion app for Lab401's Light Messenger accessory.
-The Light Messenger is hardware module that allows you to draw, write and lightpaint in the air using a 16 RGB Led array and an accelerometer.
+Companion app for Lab401's Digilab accessory.
+The Digilab is hardware module that allows you to explore electronic circuits with a strong emphasis on sensory feedback.
+It allows you to quickly probe and understand signals, and get a feel about what it looks like.
-Multiple colour sequences, and animations, built-in bitmap editor, completely hackable (..and you can even use it as a flashlight).
 Requires a hardware component, which can be purchased at Lab401.com Built with <3 by Lab401 and tixlegeek.